Florence Foster Jenkins: Personal life and early career

-After an arm injury ended her aspirations as a pianist, Jenkins gave piano lessons in Philadelphia to support herself, but around 1900 she moved with her mother to New York City.
-In 1909, in her early forties, Jenkins met a 33-year-old British actor named St. Clair Bayfield; they began a vaguely defined cohabitation relationship that continued the rest of her life.
+After an arm injury ended her aspirations as a pianist, Jenkins gave piano lessons at her apartment in Philadelphia, The Newport, built in 1897.
+Around 1900 she moved with her mother to New York City.

+In 1909, in her early forties, Jenkins met a 33-year-old British actor named St. Clair Bayfield (1875–1967); they began a vaguely defined cohabitation relationship that continued the rest of her life.
 Upon her father's death later that year, Jenkins became the beneficiary of a sizable trust, and resolved to resume her musical career as a singer with Bayfield as her manager.
 She began taking voice lessons and immersed herself in wealthy New York City society, joining dozens of social clubs.
 As the "chairman of music" for many of these organizations, she began producing lavish tableaux vivants, popular diversions in upper-crust social circles of that era.
 In each of these productions, Jenkins would cast herself as the main character in the final tableau, wearing an elaborate costume of her own design.
 In a widely republished photograph, Jenkins poses in a costume, complete with angelic wings, from her tableau inspired by Howard Chandler Christy's painting Stephen Foster and the Angel of Inspiration.

 Jenkins began giving private vocal recitals in 1912 when she was 44 years old.
 In 1917, she became founder and President Soprano Hostess of her own social organization, the Verdi Club.
 Its membership quickly swelled to over 400; honorary members included Enrico Caruso and Geraldine Farrar.
 When Jenkins's mother died in 1930, additional financial resources became available for the expansion and promotion of her singing career.